 In the screenshot above, you can see that instead of an AWS-branded solution, I have decided to use stock Linux Python v3.5 Docker container with the following settings:

-Using PIP, I installed the official AWS CLI and then configured it using the S3 credentials that were supplied to me by fortrabbit; hence the various aws configure set commands.
-Here are a few other things to pay attention to:
+Using PIP, I installed the official AWS CLI and then configured it using the S3 credentials that were supplied to me by fortrabbit; hence the various aws configure set

-• The fifth and sixth configuration settings tell the CLI that I want to use the new V4 authentication protocol.
+) simply tells AWS that I want all of the results to be outputted to text; which is perfect for simple automation - The fifth and sixth configuration settings tell the CLI that I want to use the new V4 authentication protocol.
 This is important.
 If you don't use these settings, you will get an error saying that the signature is invalid.

 Run the configuration